 Water Quality Investigations

 Stormwater Services staff investigates water pollution reported by other City employees and Durham residents.
-In the 2011 reporting year, staff found pollution sources in 39 investigations.
-They included: sanitary sewage, soapy / dirty water from commercial car washes, oil and other vehicle fluids, and construction waste.
+In the 2014 reporting year, staff found pollution sources in 51 investigations.
+They included: sanitary sewage, yard waste, and grease/cooking oil discharges.
 Stormwater Services encourages neighbors to discuss and discourage putting trash, wash water, grease, or other pollution into storm drains.
 Anything that goes into storm drains does not get treated and, in this watershed, eventually washes into Third Fork Creek.
 Citizens can also call the Stormwater Hotline (560-SWIM) to report water pollution.

 During winter months, stormwater services works on mapping the places where stormwater pipes empty into the creek.
 These locations are called outfalls.
 Since this is done during dry weather, whenever water is coming out of a pipe it is tested for pollution.
 In 2010-2011, staff focused outfall screening in the Third Fork Creek watershed.
 Staff inspected 281 outfalls and found eight pollution sources.